 Morgan Legaré produces works through 3D rendering and digital prints, having as genesis the mesh between the material and virtual object.
 Printed images, modular architectures and spatial arrangements that are both pictorial and sculptural overlap in the exhibition space to generate cognitive-perceptual installation experiences.
 Forms and functions come into tension.
 His proposals skillfully foil circulation and contemplation.

-Through his most recent achievements, Legaré is interested in the bilateral mechanisms between automation and control.
-Derived from a comfortable specialty part of the spectrum in industrial control, automation is a process aimed at increasing the efficiency and quality of production of one. e.ice operator by giving him access to advanced technology.
-According to the mechanics of this specialty, the artist works to create in a counterproductive way with a 3D exploration software in order to challenge the reality of a work shared with this technology.
-The aim of this study is to test our relationship with digital art, as well as the systematic ways in which it is possible to produce digital art so easily.
+Through his most recent work, Morgan Legaré is interested in the bilateral mechanisms between automation and control.
+A true specialization in industrial control, automation is a process aimed at increasing profitability and guaranteeing the quantity and quality of production using advanced technologies.
+According to the workings of these technical systems, the artist creates in a counterproductive way with a 3D exploration software to challenge practices dehumanized by automation.

 Morgan Legaré, Visual Artist, Tiohtiá:ke/Montreal (CAN)